-At November 30, 2014, we had letters of credit outstanding in the amount of \$424.6 million (which included the \$34.5 million of letters of credit discussed above).
+At November 30, 2015, we had letters of credit outstanding in the amount of \$453.2 million (which included the \$70.4 million of letters of credit discussed above).
 These letters of credit are generally posted either with regulatory bodies to guarantee our performance of certain development and construction activities, or in lieu of cash deposits on option contracts, for insurance risks, credit enhancements and as other collateral.
-Additionally, at November 30, 2014, we had outstanding performance and surety bonds related to site improvements at various projects (including certain projects of our joint ventures) of \$923.3 million.
+Additionally, at November 30, 2015, we had outstanding performance and surety bonds related to site improvements at various projects (including certain projects of our joint ventures) of \$1.3 billion, which includes \$223.4 million related to a pending litigation case.
 Although significant development and construction activities have been completed related to these site improvements, these bonds are generally not released until all of the development and construction activities are completed.
-As of November 30, 2014, there were approximately \$363.7 million, or 39%, of costs to complete related to these site improvements.
+As of November 30, 2015, there were approximately \$490.0 million, or 38%, of costs to complete related to these site improvements.
 We do not presently anticipate any draws upon these bonds, but if any such draws occur, we do not believe they would have a material effect on our financial position, results of operations or cash flows.

-Our Lennar Financial Services segment had a pipeline of loan applications in process of \$1.5 billion at November 30, 2014.
-Loans in process for which interest rates were committed to the borrowers totaled approximately \$395.2 million as of November 30, 2014.
+Our Lennar Financial Services segment had a pipeline of loan applications in process of \$2.0 billion at November 30, 2015.
+Loans in process for which interest rates were committed to the borrowers totaled approximately \$487.5 million as of November 30, 2015.
 Substantially all of these commitments were for periods of 60 days or less.
 Since a portion of these commitments is expected to expire without being exercised by the borrowers or borrowers may not meet certain criteria at the time of closing, the total commitments do not necessarily represent future cash requirements.

-Our Lennar Financial Services segment uses mandatory mortgage-backed securities ("MBS") forward commitments, option contracts and investor commitments to hedge our mortgage-related interest rate exposure.
+Our Lennar Financial Services segment uses mandatory mortgage-backed securities ("MBS") forward commitments, option contracts, future contracts and investor commitments to hedge our mortgage-related interest rate exposure.
 These instruments involve, to varying degrees, elements of credit and interest rate risk.
-Credit risk associated with MBS forward commitments, option contracts and loan sales transactions is managed by limiting our counterparties to investment banks, federally regulated bank affiliates and other investors meeting our credit standards.
+Credit risk associated with MBS forward commitments, option contracts, future contracts and loan sales transactions is managed by limiting our counterparties to investment banks, federally regulated bank affiliates and other investors meeting our credit standards.
 Our risk, in the event of default by the purchaser, is the difference between the contract price and fair value of the MBS forward commitments and option contracts.
-At November 30, 2014, we had open commitments amounting to \$771.0 million to sell MBS with varying settlement dates through February 2015.
+At November 30, 2015, we had open commitments amounting to \$1.0 billion to sell MBS with varying settlement dates through February 2016 and open future contracts in the amount of \$708.0 million with the settlement dates through September 2022.